Prostějov: History

 The first written mention of Prostějov is from 1141.
 In 1365, the settlement was promoted to a market town and in 1390 to a town.
 Before 1390, Prostějov was acquired by the Lords of Kravaře and joined to the Plumlov estate.
 It remained part of it until 1848 and shared its owners and destinies.

 An Augustinian monastery was founded in 1391, but it was destroyed before 1430 by the Hussites.
 From 1454, the Jewish community lived in Prostějov.
 In 1495, the Plumov estate with Prostějov was bought by the Pernštejn family and the construction of the town walls began.
 The Prostějov Castle was built in 1522–1526 by Jan of Pernštejn as a part of town walls.
-In 1568–1572 the castle was rebuilt in the Renaissance style.
+In 1568–1572, the castle was rebuilt in the Renaissance style.

 The Pernštejn family owned Prostějov until 1599.
-From 1599 to 1848, it was a property of the House of Liechtenstein.
+From 1599 to 1848, it was a property of the Liechtenstein family.
 The monastery of the Merciful Brothers was established between 1727 and 1730.
 The Capuchin monastery was established in 1764, but was abolished in 1784.

 In 1869, the demolition of the city walls began.
 Thanks to the Jewish community in particular, Prostějov has become an important commercial and industrial centre.
 Mass production of textile clothing began in the 1840s and at the end of the century, the textile industry gained a privileged position in the whole of Austria-Hungary (one-third of the state's total production was from Prostějov).
 In the late 19th century, Prostějov was the third largest city in Moravia after Brno and Jihlava.

 In the Austrian Empire and Austria-Hungary, Prostějov was part of the Margraviate of Moravia.
 In 1918, it became part of independent Czechoslovakia.
 The period of German occupation lasted from March 1939 until May 1945.
 During this time, Prostějov was administered as a part of the Protectorate of Bohemia and Moravia.
 The Jewish community basically disappeared as a result of the Holocaust.

 During the socialist period, prefabricated housing estates were built on the outskirts of the city (built in 1963–1990) and extensive demolitions took place in the historic centre.

 Economy

 The city is historically associated with the textile industry.
 The tradition began already in 1500 when a tailor's guild was founded.
 In the middle of the 19th century, the first clothing factory in Europe was built here.
 In 1910, the industry employed 12,000 people.

 Oděvní podnik Prostějov, the biggest textile company in the country with about 10,000 employees, was founded in 1964.
 After the fall of communism in Czechoslovakia, the company failed to restructure and adapt to market mechanisms, and went bankrupt in 2010.
 Nowadays, the tradition is held by several smaller companies.

 Nowadays, the largest industrial employers based in the city are Makovec (meat processor) and Mubea Stabilizer Bar Systems (manufacturer of automotive parts), both employing more than 1,000 people.
 The largest non-industrial employer is the hospital.

+Czech Armed Forces' special forces unit 601. skss is based in Prostějov.